-Staff should also be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+Staff should also be aware that safeguarding issues can manifest themselves via child on child abuse.
 This is most likely to include, but may not be limited to bullying (including cyber bullying), gender based violence / sexual assaults, harassment and sexting.

-There are specific issues that have become critical issues in Safeguarding that the School and College will endeavour to ensure their Staff, Governors and Volunteers are familiar with; having processes in place to identify, monitor and report.
+There are specific issues that have become critical issues in Safeguarding that the School will endeavour to ensure their Staff, Governors and Volunteers are familiar with; having processes in place to identify, monitor and report.